zsazska/Demi/README.md

 ## Group loader

 Shift-right click while holding a renamed item in your offhand to load a group (the loaded group's id is the name of the item in your offhand).
-Then right click on a block to load the group.
+Then right click on a block to load the group (You can also put the item in your offhand to load it at your position).
 Groups can be selected with the **"demi_group"** tag and grouped entities can be selected with **"demi_grouped"**.
 Groups can be moved around, rotated and resized.
 To move a group, simply teleport the **demi_group** entity to the desired location.
 To rotate a group, modify the **demi_group** entity's Rotation data (with /tp or /data modify or merge).
 Then, run the **/function demi:updaterotation** command *AS* the **demi_group** entity to update its rotation visually.
 To resize the group, set the **resize_\<axis>** scores of the **demi_group** entity.
 These values are the percentage of the group's size, so setting resize_x to 200 will double the group's size on the x axis for example.

+## Block Display Converter

+Right click on a block (or put the item in your offhand) to set the corners of the selection, then right click again to convert the blocks inside the selection into block display entities.
+You can also choose to keep the original blocks or not, this is toggled by sneaking twice with the item in your hand.

 ## Other Commands